- Why doesn't Eden Foods use the USDA Organic Seal on its packages?

 Do EDEN items contain traces of glyphosate?

-A related big issue is that GMOs are common in organic food because of USDA / Organic Trade Association skullduggery.
-Our level of avoiding GMOs is, and has been, the standard in American natural foods circles.
+A related big issue is that GMOs are common in organic food, because of USDA / Organic Trade Association skullduggery.
+Eden's level of avoiding GMOs is, and has been, the standard in American natural foods circles.